LKronos/repdata-data-peer-assessment1/PA1_template.md

 ```
 The Median is 10766 steps per day.
 The Mean is 10766 steps per day.
-###Do these values differ from the estimates from the fist part and what is the impact of imputting missing data on
-###the estimates of the total daily number of steps.
+###Do these values differ from the estimates from the fist part and what is the impact of imputting missing data on the estimates of the total daily number of steps.
-Median of 10766has gone up slightly from before of 10765, Mean of `mean_steps2`is the same
+Median of 10766 has gone up slightly from before value of 10765; Mean of `mean_steps2`is the same.
 This makes sense because replacing the missing data with a mean values would not change the mean value.
-It also makes sense that the mediaun is closer to the mean, since more mean values were used.
+It also makes sense that the median is closer to the mean, since more mean values were used.

 ## 5. Are there differences in activity patterns between weekdays and weekends?
 ###Create a new factor variable in the dataset with two levels - 'weekday' and 'weekend'